HOW BRITISH AND AMERICAN BOILER ROOMS SCAMMED AUSTRALIA

 |Hutcherson as kidnap victim|

-Those documents were handed to journalist Andrew Drummond who handed them over to Britain's Serious Organised Crime Agency, now the National Crime Agency.
+Those documents I handed to Britain's Serious Organised Crime Agency, now the National Crime Agency.

 The McCleary brothers claim they had left the boiler rooms after which Hayward had put out a price for their address.